The humble weighing scales have long been one of the most commonly used tools to track weight loss and determine dietary success.

 - How many pieces of fresh fruit and veg you consumed per day.

-You may find that focussing less on the outcome and more on the process, and how you feel day to day, leaves you with a greater sense of satisfaction long-term.
+You may find that focusing less on the outcome and more on the process, and how you feel day to day, leaves you with a greater sense of satisfaction long-term.

 Healthy Weight Loss is a Slow & Steady Process